baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/examples/build_basics.md

 	quiz file and the new modifications made to the master quiz will not be reflected.

 	See also [Building your script \> Warning](../index.md#bulding-and-testing-your-script)

+## Quiz Validation

+As you build your quiz, it is advisable to do a trial run.
+Start the quiz by selecting **Begin** within the Login window.
+The quiz undergoes validation based on various criteria.
+If any criteria are unmet, the validator will present a message box with the issues that were encountered.
+Once the issues are resolved, the quiz will begin.
+This was set up to prevent errors during live sessions for the user.